n7tae/IcomGateway/CONFIG+INSTALL.md

 Most importantly in this sub-menu, you will specify if your Icom stack is using the RP2C controller.
 Once you do that, the main menu will allow you to access to the menus that configure each module A, B and/or C.

-Also make sure the local and stack IP addresses are correct.
+Make sure the local and stack IP addresses are correct.
 A local address of 0.0.0.0 mean that your system will bind to networks and accept UDP port 20000 traffic from any network.
 If you need to, you can change this to the specific address at which the computer that IcomGateway is running.
 A stack address of 172.16.0.1 is the default Icom address.
 If you system is different, you may need to change this.
 This is also where you specify if you are using the Icom RP2C controller.
 In the expert menu, you can also change the port number, but this is NOT recommended.
 When you exit the Icom menu, you will be able to configure each RF module.

+Most importantly in this sub-menu, you will specify if your Icom stack is using the RP2C controller.
+Once you do that, the main menu will allow you to access to the menus that configure each module A, B and/or C.

 ### Specifying the RF Modules, A, B and/or C

 By convention, specify a 23cm module on A, a 70cm module on B and a 2M module on C. IcomGateway supports a maximum of three modules.
 The 23cm data module is not currently supported.

+If a module had been created that you don't need, enter the sub-menu for that module and the do `xx`.
+That will delete the module and return you to the main module.

 Please note that when you select modules, you can specify your TX/RX frequencies but that does not actually set the module frequencies.
 You must set frequencies using your Icom based software.
 Specifying frequencies here will ensure that your repeater shows up in both the openquad.net gateways list and APRS with the correct information.

 You will also see three integer settings, Type, Make and Module.
 These are parameters the Icom stack uses to control routing.
 Since you have already configure whether or not you have the RP2C controller, these Type/Mark/Module values should be correctly assigned.

 ### Finishing Up the Confguration